Sometimes, life gets us down and we struggle to find inspiration.

 I love how Lawrence M. Krauss, author of A Universe from Nothing: Why There Is Something Rather Than Nothing, puts it when he talks about “the most poetic thing” he knows about physics.

-You, me and every human we will ever meet is made out of stardust.
-For instance, according to a recent survey of 150,000 stars, we have about 97% of the same kind of atoms as our galaxy.
+Every human we will ever meet is made out of stardust.
+According to a recent survey of 150,000 stars, we have about 97% of the same kind of atoms as our galaxy.